Uniswap/docs/docs/sdk/v4/guides/advanced/pool-data.md

 ## Fetching all Ticks

 v4 pools use ticks to [concentrate liquidity](/concepts/protocol/concentrated-liquidity) in price ranges and allow for better pricing of trades.
-Even though most Pools only have a couple of **initialized ticks**, it is possible that a pools liquidity is defined by thousands of **initialized ticks**.
+Even though most Pools only have a couple of **initialized ticks**, it is possible that a pool's liquidity is defined by thousands of **initialized ticks**.
 In that case, it can be very expensive or slow to get all of them with normal RPC calls.

 If you are not familiar with the concept of ticks, check out the [`introduction`](/concepts/protocol/concentrated-liquidity#ticks).

-To access tick data, we will use the `getTickInfo` function of the State View contract:
+To access tick data, we will use the `getTickInfo` function of the StateView contract:

 ```solidity
   function getTickInfo(PoolId poolId, int24 tick)